 Danny Boyle tackles his first sequel with the amusingly titled T2 Trainspotting, a downright entertaining follow-up that catches up with the troubled, drug-using Edinburgh dwellers we met in 1996’s Trainspotting.
 It’s somewhat bizarre to receive a sequel to a film like Trainspotting, but if you’re going to do it, tackle it with the same creative team: Boyle and screenwriter John Hodge again adapting a novel by Irvine Welsh.

 It’s been 20 years.
-Spud (Ewen Bremner) isn’t doing too well – not at all actually.
+Spud (Ewen Bremner) isn’t doing too well.
+Not well at all, actually.
 His addiction to heroine has left him with very little to live for.
 Simon (Jonny Lee Miller) is getting by, more or less, running scams with his sort-of girlfriend, Veronika (Anjela Nedyalkova).
 Begbie (Robert Carlyle) is as insane and unhinged as ever.
 Don’t think that jail cell will hold him.
 And then there’s Renton (Ewan McGregor), seemingly doing very well for himself, back in Scotland after years abroad.
 If Renton thinks the past will remain behind him, he’s got another thing coming.

 Boyle hits the ground running as though he’s been just itching at the bit to revisit Renton and the gang.
 His passion for these characters and the often-insane scenarios they find themselves in is more than clear; every scene is crafted with care, precision and gusto, work from a film veteran still in love and excited with the medium.
 All manner of technique is on offer here, with wildly creative camera work and chaotic-yet-gleefully-entertaining editing from Jon Harris (Snatch, The Descent).
 From the pumping soundtrack to the artistic production design, Boyle and co. keep the screen alive with energy, making an almost two-hour run-time fly by.